ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 The key differences are:

-* To reduce its footprint, the mbed OS edition enables a smaller set of features in `config.h` bu default.
-While the default configuration of the standalone edition puts more emphasize on maintaining interoperability with old peers, the mbed OS edition only enables the most modern ciphers and the latest version of (D)TLS.
+* To reduce its footprint, the mbed OS edition enables a smaller set of features in `config.h` by default.
+While the default configuration of the standalone edition puts more emphasize on maintaining interoperability with old peers, the mbed OS edition only enables the most modern ciphers and the latest version of TLS and DTLS.

 * The following components of mbed TLS are disabled in the mbed OS edition: `net.c` and `timing.c`.
 This is because mbed OS includes their equivalents.